Deformation of Quintic Threefolds to the Chordal Variety: Degenerate stable maps to the central fiber

 (Q2) Do the images of $\mathbf{q}_i$ have the expected dimensions?

 (Q3) Do these images intersect dimensionally transversally for $i=1,2$?

-The answer to (Q1) is affirmative.
-The answer to (Q2) is also morally affirmative.
-It seems possible that under exceptional circumstances the dimensions of the images of $\mathbf{q}_i$ drop below the expected ones, but this is of no concern.
-We will prove that they never exceed the expected dimension.
+The answers to (Q1) and (Q2) are affirmative.
 Unfortunately, the answer to the third question is in general negative.
-Nevertheless, the third point turns out to be of purely combinatorial nature and as such, it is possible to determine algorithmically when it does holds.
+However, the third point turns out to be of purely combinatorial nature and as such, it is possible to determine algorithmically when it does holds.